Our School’s History

 In1963, Deep Creek High School became part of the newly formed Chesapeake School System, which resulted from a merger of Norfolk County and the City of South Norfolk.
 In 1966, grades 7-8 were shifted from the high school to the junior high, which is today’s SECEP school.
 In 1979, due to large increases in enrollment at both the high school and junior high school, the high school building on Deal Drive was designated a junior high school and a seven million dollar high school located on Margaret Booker Drive was constructed to house grades 10-12.

-Academic classrooms, vocational training areas, and corridors, as well as the gymnasium, the media center, the computer lab and the commons area are well designed for the purposes they serve in the current building.
+Academic classrooms, vocational training areas, and corridors, as well as the gymnasium, the media center and the commons area are well designed for the purposes they serve in the current building.
 The school was expanded in 1990 with the addition of the new wing serving the Math, Science and Foreign Language departments.
 The space was needed due to the addition of the ninth grade.
 In the summer of 1998, the school was expanded again to accommodate an enrollment of approximately 2,000 students.
 This expansion includes improvements to the library, gymnasium, and classrooms for Science, Special Education, Art and Vocational programs.

 In 2011, the year marking Deep Creek High School’s 100th anniversary, the school received major building and technology upgrades, which included a new HVAC system and the addition of wall-mounted SmartBoards in every classroom.
 In Fall 2011, Deep Creek High was proud to welcome its first group of Freshmen to the new Science and Medicine Academy.